Astrak00/AGDownloader/README.md

 #### The application stopped working and it shows an error when trying to obtain the user's credentials
 Your token may be expired.
-Delete the `token-file` file and generate a new one.
+Delete the `aulaglobal-token` file and generate a new one.